Dinosaur King: Second season

 In the second series, the Alpha Gang and the Ancients return.
 While the parents are talking, they are kidnapped by Gavro, a member of the Spectral Space Pirates.
 This causes the Alpha Gang and D-Team to join forces against the Space Pirates in their plot to obtain cosmic jewels known as the Cosmos Stones.
 Seth later returns as an ally to the Spectral Space Pirates after they saved him from the time portal.
 Spectre, the leader of the Space Pirates, provides the dinosaur cards.
-In episode 75, Seth seems to become a traitor as he appeals to the D-Team for help saying that they forced him to help them.
-However, it was really a trick to get the two Cosmos Stones in D-Team's control, despite the fact that he attacks and defeats his comrades two episodes later.
+In episode 75, Seth seems to become a traitor as he appeals to the D-Team for help saying that they forced him to help them, but it was really a trick to get the two Cosmos Stones in D-Team's control, despite the fact that he attacks and defeats his comrades two episodes later.
 In the end although the Spectral Space Pirates manage to catch all seven Cosmos Stones, Seth and the Pterosaur defeat the Black Pterosaur.
 Rex, his parents, and the Alpha Gang leave to their own time as the Spectral Space Pirates are floating around in a pod.

+Video game

 A video game based on the series was released by Sega for the Nintendo DS on September 23, 2008.